 - Explicitly describe company values that drive specific sustainability actions, such as values about protecting the natural environment, managing relationships with external stakeholders, addressing employee concerns, and being a responsible corporate citizen.

 - Highlight management’s commitment to sustainability—from the C-suite through to the front lines.
 Managers set the tone on values and organizational culture, so use managers as role models.
 Show job seekers how sustainability is infused in daily work activities, training programs, reward systems, and operational practices and objectives.
 Your hiring practices are a great place to start!

 If you want to successfully leverage sustainability initiatives during recruitment, remember:

-- Sustainability messages can only add value if they reach job seekers.
-Use multiple channels to inform job seekers about your sustainability, such as company websites and careers pages, employee testimonials, recruitment handouts, conversations with recruiters, and position announcements.
+Sustainability messages can only add value if they reach job seekers.
+Use multiple channels to inform job seekers about your sustainability, such as company websites, careers pages, employee testimonials, recruitment handouts, conversations with recruiters, and position announcements.

 We hope these strategies help you transform your sustainability initiatives into a reputational asset that attracts high-performing employees.
 As researchers, we seek to partner with sustainable organizations to conduct more field studies in job search contexts.
 So stay tuned for more evidence-based advice about using effective and honest communication to position your organization as a green employer of choice.

 Jones, D. A., & Willness, C. R. 2013, forthcoming.
 Corporate Social Performance, Organizational Reputation, and Recruitment.
 In K. Y. T. Yu & D. Cable (Eds.), The Oxford Handbook of Recruitment.
 Oxford University Press.